-6.38 Notwithstanding the biodiversity and rich ecology of Northam Parish, the relatively high density population density and the evident pressures for new development are considered to offer significant threats to biodiversity to the extent that the undesignated areas require urgent protection, with particular emphasis on the network of wildlife corridors in the plan area, which provide the connectivity enabling wildlife to flourish.
-(Appendix 5).
-Problems of particular note include the loss of saltmarsh in the Torridge Estuary; fragmentation of habitats, which reduces the resilience of ecosystems; and pressure for development along the coastline.
+6.38 Notwithstanding the biodiversity and rich ecology of Northam Parish, the relatively high population density and the evident pressures for new development are considered to offer significant threats to biodiversity to the extent that that the undesignated areas require urgent protection, with particular emphasis on the network of wildlife corridors in the plan area, which provide the connectivity enabling wildlife to flourish.
+These wildlife corridors are identified on Maps N5 a) and N5 b) in Appendix 7.
+Appendix 7 also lists the undesignated and non-statutory wildlife areas referenced in Policy EN5 clause iii.
+Problems of note include the loss of saltmarsh in the Torridge Estuary; fragmentation of habitats, which reduces the resilience of ecosystems; and pressure for development along the coastline.

-6.39 Various surveys show that the maintenance and encouragement of biodiversity plays a very important role in people's quality of life and this is reflected in the strong support for the draft biodiversity policy in the consultation of spring 2019.
+6.39 Various surveys show that the maintenance and encouragement of biodiversity plays a very important role in people's quality of life, and this is reflected in the strong support for the draft biodiversity policy in the consultation of spring 2019.
 Wildlife is also an important factor in the attraction of the plan area to tourists.
-The Government is committed to halting the decline in biodiversity in the UK (Biodiversity 2020: a strategy for England's wildlife & ecosystem services) (editorial note: add footnote to this document) and there is a duty for public authorities under legislation such as (Town & Country Planning (Trees) regulation 1999 and the Countryside & Rights of Way Act 2000).
+The Government is committed to halting the decline in biodiversity in the UK (Biodiversity 2020: a strategy for England's wildlife and ecosystem services)18 and there is a duty for public authorities under legislation such as (Town & Country Planning (Trees) regulation 1999 and the Countryside & Rights of Way Act 2000).
 The NPPF requires the planning system to contribute to minimise impacts on biodiversity and where possible to provide a net gain (NPPF 8 c).
 Alongside the existing legal duty of public bodies to conserve and enhance biodiversity the 2021 Environment Act seeks to set a 10% biodiversity gain as an automatic condition on nearly all planning proposals.
-Some Local Authorities have adopted higher standards - for example Lichfield District Council seek 20%. for biodiversity net gain on development sites.
+Some Local Authorities have adopted higher standards - for example Lichfield District Council seek 20% for biodiversity net gain on development sites.19

-6.40 The Northam Neighbourhood Plan recognises that the protection and enhancement of biodiversity is an important component in the achieving sustainable development in environmental terms.
-Policy EN5 therefore seeks to protect, maintain and increase a diversity of native plant and animal species in their varied habitats and green corridors that exist in the plan area.
-Policy EN5 therefore supports and provides a distinctive local focus to NDAT Local Plan Policy ST14: Enhancing Environmental Assets.
+6.40 The Northam Neighbourhood Plan recognises that the protection and enhancement of biodiversity is an important component in achieving sustainable development in environmental terms.
+Policy EN5 seeks to protect, maintain, and increase a diversity of native plant and animal species in their varied habitats and green corridors that exist in the plan area.
+Policy EN5 therefore, supports and provides a distinctive local focus to NDAT Local Plan Policy ST14: Enhancing Environmental Assets.

 6.41 Proposals which are likely to have an adverse impact on local biodiversity will only be supported where it can be demonstrated that there is no alternative which would cause a less harmful impact, or mitigation measures which can be introduced resulting in a net enhancement to the sites biodiversity.
 A 10% net gain in biodiversity should be regarded as a minimum rather than a maximum objective.
-Proposals should work to accommodate, develop and improve the biodiversity of a given site.
+Proposals should work to accommodate, develop, and improve the biodiversity of a given site.
 Only where this is impossible, as a last resort, acceptable local alternative habitat must be provided which increases biodiversity compared to the development site.